David Marshall (Singaporean politician): Post-World War II career

-Early political career
+Early political involvement

 Progressive Party

-In the late 1940s, after Marshall had rejected to join the MDU, he decided to join the Singapore Association through his legal connections after a growing interest in the colony's affairs.
-The Singapore Association was the successor of the Straits Settlements (Singapore) Association, a prominent body in pre-war Singapore; it was known for being involved in talks of the colony's progress.
-He officially joined the Singapore Association in June 1947, after being elected as a member of its committee following Roland Braddell being elected as its president.
-His early political standings with the Singapore Association included opposing the implementation of income tax, which would not represent his later views.
-Financial Secretary W. D. Godsall introduced it to recuperate the losses spent in rehabilitation, to which Marshall opposed as the income tax could be avoided and instead suggested a tax on the colony's remittances.
-He was also a part of the Singapore Ratepayers' Association, which largely consisted of landlords and Europeans, that focused on reducing light, gas, and water costs.
+In the late 1940s, after Marshall rejected to join the MDU, he decided to join the Singapore Association (SA) through his legal connections after a growing interest in local affairs.
+The Singapore Association was the successor of the Straits Settlements (Singapore) Association, a prominent body in pre-war Singapore that was known for being involved in talks of the colony's progress.
+He officially joined them in June 1947, after being elected to its committee following Roland Braddell's election as president.
+Early in his involvement, Marshall opposed the implementation of income tax, a stance that contrasted with later views.
+Financial secretary W. D. Godsall had proposed the tax to recuperate losses spent in post-war rehabilitation, but Marshall argued that income tax could be avoided and instead suggested a tax on the colony's remittances.
+He was also active with the Singapore Ratepayers' Association (SRA), which largely consisted of landlords and Europeans, that focused on reducing light, gas, and water costs.

-In the lead up to the 1948 general election, political parties began to be formed to contest in it, including the Singapore Association.
-As the Association mainly represented European opinions, they formed a party to contest as they were worried that the 1948 general election would elect a majority of Asians into the Legislative Council and thus misrepresent their views.
-In May 1947, Singapore Association member E. R. Koek suggested the creation of the Progressive Party (PP) to represent their liberalist views.
-After Marshall was elected into their committee in June, Braddell supported Koek's suggestion, and the Singapore Association would form the Singapore Progressive Party with the Straits Chinese British Association on 25 August 1947.
-PP consisted of lawyers such as C. C. Tan, John Laycock, N. A. Mallal, and A. P. Rajah, who were all founder members; Marshall would join the PP in November 1949, as he felt obliged since he was a member of the Singapore Association and knew most of the lawyers including Laycock.